 We offer a 1 day classroom course (W6 9TA), which includes the exam at the end of the teaching session.

-The classroom sessions are fun and interactive with an opportunity to practice using VHF radio simulators to practice real-world scenarios, such as sending distress signals and routine communications using Digital Selective Calling (DSC).
+The classroom sessions are fun and interactive with an opportunity to practice using VHF training radios.
+These are actual VHF radios adapted to link with each other and not transmit externally.
+Thus, the user experience is exactly the same as using an onboard radio and students can practice real-world scenarios, such as sending distress signals and routine communications using Digital Selective Calling (DSC).
 You will also learn about other safety equipment and its use i.e. EPIRB.
-It also provides the opportunity to ask questions on any areas of how radio's work that you are not clear about.
+It also provides the opportunity to ask questions on any areas of how radios work that you are not clear about.

 We keep our classroom numbers small at a ratio of 6:1 maximum, so that students get plenty of hands-on experience.